Photograph of Komodo Dragon

 Reptiles, Amphibians and Fish

-Apart from a short rainy season which usually occurs around January it is mostly very dry and very hot on Komodo, although temperatures are usually a little lower in August-September and this is the best time to go to Komodo as well as most of the rest of Indonesia, although the rainy season does usually last into August on Halmahera and the peak time to visit Sumatra is the second half of June.
+Apart from a short wet and windy season which usually occurs in January-February it is mostly very dry and very hot on Komodo, although temperatures are usually a little lower from mid-August to October and this is the best time to go to Komodo as well as the rest of the Lesser Sundas.

 A Guide to the Birds of Wallacea by B Coates and K Bishop.
 Dove Publications, 1997.